Stronger quantum fluctuation with larger spins: Emergent magnetism in the pressurized high-temperature superconductor FeSe

 To further clarify the distinct nature of these two degrees of freedom and their ordering, Fig.~\ref{fig:fig3} illustrates a general process for their fluctuations in the atomic picture.
-A spin and orbital well-ordered many-body state can couple to the spin fluctuated (upper panels) or orbital fluctuated (lower panels) states via virtual intermediate high-energy states of Hubbard-U energy scale.
+A spin and orbital well-ordered many-body state can couple to the spin fluctuated (upper panels) or orbital fluctuated (lower panels) states via virtual intermediate high-energy states of Hubbard-$U$ energy scale.
 The stabilities of the long-range order of these two degrees of freedom are thus controlled by distinct fluctuation processes thermal- or quantum-wise, and are conceptually independent (even though they might couple to each other.)
 Particularly, given the larger-moment-enhanced fluctuation in FeSe at low pressure, the unique separation of these two domes in the phase diagram of FeSe is no longer puzzling.
+For completeness, the Appendix provides an illustration of the relationship between the AFM and FO domes in Fe-based superconductor families.

 Finally, we notice an interesting emergence of a correlated metal behavior through the itinerant carrier induced fluctuation.
 Start with only the local moments that order with a ($\pi$,0) momentum in part of the phase diagram, as marked by the dashed lines in Fig.~\ref{fig:fig4}(a) that illustrates the doping dependence of the pnictides.
-Now adding coupling to the itinerant carriers with near ($\pi$,0)-nesting would naturally increase the instability of the normal state~\cite{itinerantcy_enhanced_stripe_Weng} and raise the temperature (red arrow) below which the normal fermi liquid description is inadequate.
+Now adding coupling to the itinerant carriers with near ($\pi$,0)-nesting would naturally increase the instability of the normal state~\cite{itinerantcy_enhanced_stripe_Weng} and raise the temperature (red arrow) below which the normal Fermi liquid description is inadequate.
 On the other hand, in the ordered state the same tendency toward destabilization by the itinerant carriers takes place as well and the real phase boundary is shifted to a lower temperature (green arrow).
 This is due to the reconstruction of the itinerant Fermi surface under the broken symmetry, which gaps out all ($\pi$,0) nested bands and leaves only fluctuation in the vicinity of ($\pi$,0) that tends to destabilize the ordered state~\cite{Spin_fermion_Tan}.
 As a result, a large part of the phase diagram is occupied by a correlated metal state that possesses strong short-range correlations but without long-range order.
 This interesting consequence is generally applicable to systems with coupled local and itinerant degrees of freedom, for example also in the cuprates.